 - Represent multiple objectives by integrating other desired features for development, land use, resource use and recreation, and cultural values such as historic sites and scenic views.

 - Investigate conflicts and create site-level mitigation plans or entirely new plan alternatives.

 - Interoperate with the Marxan optimization software to generate efficient conservation priority maps and use Vista to design implementable plans.

-- Conduct ongoing monitoring, updates, and evaluations to generate plan updates and reports.
+- Conduct ongoing plan implementation, monitoring, updates, and evaluations to generate plan updates and reports.

 - Works with several other useful software tools (such as Marxan, InVEST, Community Viz, Maxent, and N-SPECT) to incorporate land use, ecosystem services, and ecological and geophysical modeling into planning.